SAGE: Agentic Framework for Interpretable and Clinically Translatable Computational Pathology Biomarker Discovery: Method

-To provide robust and calibrated novelty assessments, we implement a game-theoretic multi-critic evaluation framework inspired by adversarial debate protocols~\cite{irving2018aisafetydebate}.
-This approach simulates the peer review process through structured argumentation among three agents with distinct epistemic stances: a Prover (optimistic) that advocates for the hypothesis's novelty by identifying unique mechanistic claims and gaps in existing literature; a Verifier (conservative) that challenges novelty claims by retrieving contradicting or overlapping prior work; and a Judge (balanced) that synthesizes arguments from both sides and renders a final assessment.
+A central contribution of SAGE is the \textbf{Novelty Debate Agent}, a multi-critic evaluation framework inspired by adversarial debate protocols~\cite{irving2018aisafetydebate} that simulates the peer review process through structured argumentation.
+Three sub-agents with distinct epistemic stances participate: a \textbf{Prover} (optimistic) that advocates for the hypothesis by identifying unique mechanistic claims and gaps in existing literature; a \textbf{Verifier} (conservative) that challenges novelty claims through real-time retrieval across six scholarly databases (PubMed, Semantic Scholar, Europe PMC, bioRxiv, arXiv, and CrossRef); and a \textbf{Judge} (balanced) that synthesizes both sides and renders a final assessment.

-Each critic grounds its assessment in real-time literature retrieval across six scholarly databases (PubMed, Semantic Scholar, Europe PMC, bioRxiv, arXiv, and CrossRef).
-The Verifier specifically searches for prior work that may refute the Prover's novelty claims, providing DOI-linked citations for transparency.

-Initial scores are collected from each critic on a 1--10 scale.
-When significant disagreement is detected (standard deviation $\sigma > 1.0$), a multi-round Bayesian debate~\cite{zhang2024truthdeceitbayesiandecoding} is initiated.
-Each round proceeds in three steps: the Prover presents key novelty claims with a proposed score and confidence level; the Verifier searches for refuting literature and responds with counter-evidence; and the Judge evaluates both arguments and provides a synthesized assessment.
-Scores update iteratively based on each agent's confidence-weighted proposals until convergence ($\sigma < 0.5$) or a maximum of three rounds.
-To penalize superficially novel but actually incremental claims, the Verifier can flag arguments as \textit{specious}---claims that appear novel but are directly refuted by existing literature---triggering a score penalty when upheld by the Judge.

-The final novelty score is computed as an unweighted mean across all three critics, treating the Prover, Verifier, and Judge assessments with equal importance.
-More details available in the supplementary section~\ref{sec:supp_novelty}.
+Each critic assigns an initial score on a 1--10 scale.
+When significant disagreement is detected ($\sigma > 1.0$), a multi-round Bayesian debate~\cite{zhang2024truthdeceitbayesiandecoding} is initiated, updating scores iteratively until convergence ($\sigma < 0.5$) or a maximum of three rounds.
+The Verifier can flag arguments as \textit{specious} when a novelty claim is directly contradicted by retrieved literature, triggering a score penalty when upheld by the Judge.
+The final novelty score is the unweighted mean across all three critics.